Quadruple-precision floating-point format: IEEE 754 quadruple-precision binary floating-point format: binary128

+The sign bit determines the sign of the number (including when this number is zero, which is signed).
+"1" stands for negative.

 This gives from 33 to 36 significant decimal digits precision.
 If a decimal string with at most 33 significant digits is converted to the IEEE 754 quadruple-precision format, giving a normal number, and then converted back to a decimal string with the same number of digits, the final result should match the original string.
 If an IEEE 754 quadruple-precision number is converted to a decimal string with at least 36 significant digits, and then converted back to quadruple-precision representation, the final result must match the original number.